Rang92/AfterFlight/README.md

 ## Project Proposal
 Rang Salih - 10690972

 AfterFlight - Find someone that wants to pick you up from the airport and make a deal!
+Or do you want to pick someone up?

 #### Features
-* Account registration
+* Account
   * Log in
   * Forgot password
+  * Register
 * Settings
   * Home city
   * Change password